diffpy/diffpy.pdfgui/README.txt

 is available in the doc/Farrow-jpcm-2007.pdf paper.

-Installation -----------------------------------------------------------------
+REQUIREMENTS

 PDFgui requires Python 2.5 and several third-party libraries that are used by PDFgui or other necessary components from the DiffPy library.

-    setuptools	-- tools for distribution of python libraries wxPython	-- graphical user interface toolkit for Python numpy	-- numerical mathematics and fast array operations for Python matplotlib	-- plotting library and interactive interface python-dev	-- header files for interfacing Python interpreter with C codes GSL		-- GNU Scientific Library of C routines for numerical analysis g++		-- GNU C++ compiler
+    setuptools  -- software distribution tools for Python wxPython    -- graphical user interface toolkit for Python numpy       -- numerical mathematics and fast array operations for Python matplotlib  -- plotting library and interactive interface python-dev  -- header files for interfacing Python with C GSL         -- GNU Scientific Library for C g++         -- GNU C++ compiler

-On a recent versions of Ubuntu Linux these packages can be all installed in one go using a single shell command:
+On Ubuntu Linux the required software can be easily installed using the system package manager:

     sudo aptitude install \
         python-setuptools python-wxtools python-numpy \
         python-matplotlib python-dev libgsl0-dev g++

-For other Linux distributions use the respective package manager to install these packages, note they may have somewhat different names.
+For other Linux distributions use the respective package manager to install these packages.
+Note there may be somewhat different names.
 PDFgui should work on other Unix-like operating systems and on MAC as well.
-Please, search the web for instructions how to install the external dependencies on your particular platform.
+Please, search the web for instructions how to install external dependencies on your particular platform.

+INSTALLATION

 Once all the requirements are in place, the installation of PDFgui should be a breeze:

-    ./setup.py install
+    python setup.py install

-This command installs PDFgui and any other DiffPy components that are needed for its operation.
-By default the files are installed in standard system directories, which may be only writeable by the root user.
+This command installs the "pdfgui" program and all other DiffPy components that are needed for its operation.
+By default the files are installed in standard system directories, which are usually writeable only by the root.
 See the usage info "./setup.py install --help" for options to install as a normal user under different location.
 Note that installation to non-standard directories you may require adjustments to the PATH and PYTHONPATH environment variables.

-The setuptools Python library provides an easy_install script, which can be used to update an existing installation of pdfgui or even to do a new install without an explicit need to download and unzip the code:
+The Python setuptools library provides an easy_install script, which can be used to update an existing installation of PDFgui or even to do a new install without an explicit need to download and unzip the code:

     easy_install -U diffpy.pdfgui

 This checks the package repository at http://www.diffpy.org/packages/ for any newer releases of PDFgui and if they are present, it updates the installation.
 The easy_install can be also used to get in sync with the latest development sources in the subversion repository:

-    easy_install svn://svn@danse.us/diffraction/diffraction/diffpy.pdfgui
+    easy_install -U \

-Other Software ---------------------------------------------------------------
+	svn://svn@danse.us/diffraction/diffraction/diffpy.pdfgui/trunk

+OTHER SOFTWARE

-PDFgui can use an external structure viewer to display analyzed structures.
+PDFgui can use an external structure viewer for displaying analyzed structures.
 We have tested with several structure viewers such as

     AtomEye   http://mt.seas.upenn.edu/Archive/Graphics/A/
     PyMol     http://pymol.sourceforge.net/

-Other viewers should work as well, as long as they understand one of output structure formats supported by PDFgui.
+Other viewers should work as well, as long as they understand one of the output structure formats supported by PDFgui.

-Contacts ---------------------------------------------------------------------
+CONTACTS

 For more information on PDFgui please visit the project web-page: